Advising Guide for Professional Students

 After you have gathered information, make an appointment to meet with a potential advisor.

 - How often do you meet with your students?

 - What are your expectations for students related to professional development and networking, such as attending conferences or making presentations?

-- How soon should I identify fieldwork or internship site, or project for my capstone experience, if required?
+- How soon should I identify a fieldwork or internship site or project for my capstone experience, if required?

 - How do you describe the degree of guidance and supervision you provide?
 At what point do you expect your students to begin to work more independently?

 - Do you have a statement of advising you can share that lists our respective responsibilities and clarifies mutual expectations?